[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 Trailhead Information:

-Any vehicle during good weather can access the trailheads required for this hike.
+Any vehicle during good weather can normally access the trailheads required for this hike.
 A shuttle vehicle is mandatory.
 The San Rafael Swell is criss-crossed with roads.
 Stay on the road described until told to turn off of it.

 From Green River, Utah follow I-70 west for 29 miles to the underpass at mile marker #131.
 From the cattle guard on the south side of the underpass, follow the graded dirt road signed U24/Goblin Valley/Temple Mountain, for 10.2 miles to the signed Red Canyon/Tan Seep junction.
 Take the right (west) fork for 3.8 miles to the signed Red Canyon/Mckay Flat junction.